HOME Kansai Hyogo Hyogo Suburbs Explore Engyo-ji Temple: The Stunning Filming Location of 'The Last Samurai'

 What Kind of Place is Engyo-ji Temple?

-Shoshazan Engyo-ji is a Tendai Buddhist temple and training dojo established by Shoku Shonin in the year 966.
-It is the 27th stop along the path of 33 Sacred Temples of the Saigoku Kannon Pilgrimage and sometimes referred to as "Mount Hiei of the West."
+Shoshazan Engyo-ji is a Tendai Buddhist temple and training dojo established by Shoku Shonin in 966.
+It is the 27th stop along the path of the 33 Sacred Temples of the Saigoku Kannon Pilgrimage and is sometimes referred to as "Mount Hiei of the West."

-Maniden is the powerful main shrine, built protruding from the mountains.
-Just like the main halls of Kiyomizu-dera Temple, it is characterized by an architectural method called "butai-zukuri" (literally, "stage construction") used to construct buildings over lakes and cliffs in which the floors underneath the building are supported by long pillars.
+Maniden is the powerful main shrine, built protruding from the mountains. st like the main halls of Kiyomizu-dera Temple, it is characterized by an architectural method called "butai-zukuri" (literally, "stage construction") used to construct buildings over lakes and cliffs in which long pillars support the floors underneath the building.

-It is said that before building the temple, Shoku Shonin saw a heavenly being in the cherry trees, which lead him to carve a statue of the goddess Kannon in the roots of the tree.
+It is said that before building the temple, Shoku Shonin saw a heavenly being in the cherry trees, which led him to carve a statue of the goddess Kannon in the tree's roots.
 This set the foundation for butai-zukuri in the middle of Iwayama.

 Filming Location for “The Last Samurai"